 Based on these goals, North Korea emphasizes the need to safeguard an ideological fortress for the construction of socialism.
 To this end it has increased educational investments, setting the immediate educational goal of raising the entire population as intelligentsia.
 The eleven-year free compulsory education system in force since 1973 and the Thesis on Socialist Education introduced in 1977 were both designed to facilitate the training of communists.
-It is not truly an educational system but rather a system aimed at infusing Kim II Sung's philosophy into the minds of young people with a view to producing uniform Juche men and women.
+It is not truly an educational system but rather a system aimed at infusing Kim Il Sung's philosophy into the minds of young people with a view to producing uniform Juche men and women.

 The entire North Korean educational system operates under a strict control of the Department of Science Education under the Secretariat of the KWP Central Committee, which establishes important educational policies and guides and supervises their implementation.
 The Education Commission within the government is the administrative enforcement arm that carries out various educational policies and administrative tasks decided on by the Party.
 The actual teaching and educational affairs at each level of school are directed and supervised by the Department of Elementary Education and the Department of High School Education under the Education Commission.

-The basic educational structure consists of a 2-4-6-4 system where one attends 2 years of kindergarten, 4 years of primary (people's) school, 6 years of high school (4 years of middle school and 2 years of high school), and 4 (or 6) years of college.
-In addition, there are 3-year researchers who are equivalent to graduate students, and 2-year doctoral candidates.
+North Korea's basic school system consists of 2-4-6-4 or 2-4-6-4/7, which includes two years of kindergarten, four years of elementary and six years of middle schools, plus four to seven years of college education.
+Some colleges recently reduced the required school years to 3.5 (Kim Chaek Polytechnic) and 4 (Kim II-sung University) years.77) In addition, there are 3-year researchers who are equivalent to graduate students, and 2-year doctoral candidates.
 Also, there are special educational institutes and the systems for the children of high class people, as well as a set of separate systems for technical education and adult education.
 Finally, North Korea operates specialty schools outside of the regular school system, such as the Art and Sports Institute and Revolutionary Schools (such as those found in Mankyungdae, Kangbansok, and Haeju).